What are the Windows files with tildes?

 A file that is only a ~

 Users who are running Microsoft Outlook Express 5.5 or 6 may have a "~" file created after downloading the latest updates from Microsoft.
-This is an issue with the Microsoft Outlook Express cumulative patch 330994 and is a backup of your Microsoft Outlook Express address book.
+The Microsoft Outlook Express cumulative patch 330994 has an issue and is making a backup of your Microsoft Outlook Express address book.
 This file is created in the same directory that you run Microsoft Outlook Express or location of the shortcut to Outlook Express.
 For example, if you run Outlook Express from the Desktop, this will create a "~" file on your Desktop.

 To resolve this, you can either obtain the latest updates from Microsoft for Outlook Express or uninstall 330994 from add/remove programs.